sarveshkale2000/AWS_Static_Scalable_Website/README.md

 ### 3. Auto Scaling Group (ASG)

-An ASG automatically adjusts the number of EC2 instances in response to traffic patterns, ensuring the application can handle varying loads efficiently.
+An ASG automatically adjusts the number of EC2 instances in response to traffic patterns, ensuring the application can handle varying loads efficiently

-**Steps**:
-1. **Create an Auto Scaling Group**:
-    - Use the AMI created from your EC2 instance.
-    - Select the VPC and Availability Zones.
-    - Attach the ASG to the ALB.

-2. **Configure Scaling Policies**:
-    - Define policies to scale in and out based on metrics like CPU utilization.

-### 4. Route 53

-Route 53 is a scalable DNS and domain name management service that translates your domain name to the ALB's DNS name, making your website accessible.

-**Steps**:
-1. **Create a Hosted Zone**:
-    - Enter the domain name you purchased from GoDaddy.
-    - Choose a public hosted zone.

-2. **Create Records**:
-    - **ALIAS Record**: Point the root domain to your ALB.
-    - **CNAME Record**: Point a subdomain (e.g., www) to your ALB's DNS name.

-3. **Update GoDaddy DNS Settings**:
-    - Go to GoDaddy and update your domain's nameservers with those provided by Route 53.

-4. **Verify DNS Propagation**:
-    - Use tools like `dig` & `nslookup` or online DNS checkers to ensure `sarvesh.life` resolves to your ALB.

-### Summary
-Following these steps, you will have a highly available and scalable static website hosted on AWS, utilizing EC2 instances, an Application Load Balancer, Auto Scaling Group, and Route 53 for DNS management.